AhmedMagdyNoser/node-vendora/README.md

 ---

-## Moving to In-Memory Storage & Image Processing
+## Handling Files with Memory Storage

 To allow image processing (e.g. resizing, compression), we’ll use `multer.memoryStorage()` instead of `diskStorage`.
 This stores the uploaded file **temporarily in memory** as a buffer, which we can then process using libraries like [`sharp`](https://github.com/lovell/sharp).